Choose Texas Power logo

 Review our guide to understanding electric plans for more details.

-4. Choose your plan and switch light companies with confidence
+4. Choose your plan and make the switch

 When you find a plan you like, follow the prompts to sign up online.
 If you have any questions, you can call the number on your screen to speak with one of our energy experts and complete your enrollment by phone.